 - In Septimus Heap, the Bottomless Whirlpool of Bleak Creek was created during a Wizard Duel long ago.

-- The duel between Finrod (Galadriel's big brother) and Sauron in The Silmarillion "which is renowned" (though neither character is technically a wizard, Middle-earth having a strict definition of that term, they're both powerful magic-users).
+- The duel between Finrod (Galadriel's big brother) and Sauron, "which is renowned" (though neither character is technically a wizard, Middle-earth having a strict definition of that term, they're both powerful magic-users).
 It consists of the two of them singing Songs of Power at one another, and though most of 'The Silmarillion is prose, it goes into poetry for about a page to describe it.
 Unfortunately, Sauron wins "and Finrod fell before the throne".

-- Melian and Sauron have a constant Wizard Duel around the borders of Thingol's realm that rather resembles No Man's Land in World War I (even including unfriendly fire or in this case unfriendly magic, which makes Beren's life almost as uncomfortable as Sauron's magic.
+- Melian and Sauron have a constant Wizard Duel around the borders of Thingol's realm that rather resembles No Man's Land in World War I, even including unfriendly fire or in this case unfriendly magic, which makes Beren's life almost as uncomfortable as Sauron's magic.
+Not to mention there are also Omnicidal Neutral spider demons skulking about in the no man's land.

-- Played with in Counselors and Kings.
+- Played with.
 Heroine Tzigone has both wizard magic and Anti-Magic powers, so even though she's only an apprentice she thinks she's got a duel with a Smug Snake archmage in the bag.
 Unfortunately, it turns out that while he can't hurt her directly, he's fully capable of, say, summoning a giant air elemental and telling it to pick her up and drop her.
-She winds up having to goad him into breaking the rules (and by extension forfeiting) in order to win.
+She winds up having to goad him into breaking the rules (which counts as a forfeit) in order to win.

 - In Codex Alera, pretty much everyone in the dominant human society has Elemental Powers, and they also have a formalized duel for settling disputes called the juris macto, so among the upper ranks magical duels are fairly common (magically-assisted sword duels are also popular).
 Subverted in a fight between two Canim ritaulists in the final book, where the older and more powerful ritualist One Hit Kills his younger, more ambitious rival by forcibly expelling his guts from his body before he can so much as cast his first spell.